 HIPAA‐Covered Data

 Federal law provides additional protections of your medical records and related health information.
 During this study, Dr. [insert PI name] and [his/her/their] research team will collect information about you for the purposes of this research.
-The research team includes the individuals listed on this consent form and other personnel involved in this study at the University of Chicago.
+The research team includes the individuals listed on this consent form and other personnel involved in this study at the University of Chicago and Advent Health.
 This information will include information within your medical record, which could include your medical history and new information collected as a result of this study.
-The information to be used on this study includes … [Please specify all individually identifiable to be collected and used for this research study by the University of Chicago research team AND provide a meaningful explanation as to why this information is being collected/used.
+The information to be used on this study includes … [Please specify all individually identifiable to be collected and used for this research study by the University of Chicago/Advent Health research team AND provide a meaningful explanation as to why this information is being collected/used.
 This description should include all PHI collected during the screening process as well as during the study.
 Please ensure that all PHI that is collected from the subject’s medical record, if applicable, is listed as well as data that is generated during the study.
 For example: “The information to be used on this study includes your name, medical record number, contact information (phone number, email number, address), social security number, and dates (including date of birth, dates of medical procedures and tests, and dates of clinic visits).
 We will use these identifiers to schedule visits, check on your health status, and collect safety data, and for long term follow up.” ] In addition, we may collect information and results of tests, procedures, or examinations that have been done for purposes outside of this study.

-[For any studies for which information about the subject is being sent outside of the University of Chicago, also include the following paragraph:]
+[For any studies for which information about the subject is being sent outside of the University of Chicago/Advent Health, also include the following paragraph:]

 As part of the study, Dr. [insert PI name] and their research team will share information about you as well as the results of your study-related procedures and tests with [Include all persons/entities outside of the U of C with whom this information will be shared or disclosed, including the Sponsor, outside labs, cooperative groups, DSMB, etc.].
 These include [specify all individually identifiable elements to be shared and briefly describe in lay terms information that will be disclosed to the study sponsor (e.g. “research test results”)].
 This information is being sent because [describe why this information is being sent (each purpose)] .
 (If different information will be shared with different entities, please explain each disclosure separately, e.g. “Your name and phone number will be shared with X University for follow up purposes.
 Your date of birth, dates of study procedures, and dates of side effects will be shared with ABC Pharm Company for data analysis and safety tracking purposes.”)